PekRaja/MQTT-Controlled-Smarthome/README.md

 # MQTT-Controlled-Smarthome
-Oulu University of Applied Sciences, second year communications application project by Pekka Rajala, Aki Seppänen and Eemeli Tikka
+Oulu University of Applied Sciences, second year communications application project by Pekka Rajala, Aki Seppänen and Eemeli Tikka.

 Still updating and editing this readme file, but all the codes are finished

 In this project we had four Adafruit Feather HUZZAH ESP8266 devices working as different parts of a Smarthome environment.